|

 been sitting on my shelf too long, and I need the money to

+help finance my current project.
 I purchased this fine camera used, in 1996, from a camera

 dealer in Santa Cruz, CA and used it for special film projects